When I was living in Latvia it took me a few years before I visited the neighboring Baltic countries Estonia and Lithuania.

 This means that you can do and see a lot by walking from place to place without relying on transport in the capitals.

-It’s a good thing to keep in mind, especially if you’re on a budget, where not only the fresh air and some exercise are a bonus.
+It’s a good thing to keep in mind, especially if you’re on a budget, where not only the fresh air but some exercise is a bonus.

 Taxies